-Queen Elizabeth Dies at 96
+Queen Elizabeth Dies at 96 - SMU Daily Campus

 Willie Baronet, Creative Advertising professor, taught a course for the SMU-in-London Communication program.

-“Every time I’ve taught abroad in London, I’ve attended her birthday parade, and this summer was lucky enough to be there for the Platinum Jubilee,” said Baronet.
+“Every time I’ve taught abroad in London, I’ve attended her birthday parade, and this summer was lucky enough to be there for the Platinum Jubilee,” Baronet said.
 “I have a photo I took of her in 2019 during her birthday parade, and it appears as if she is staring right at me.
 I showed that photo to my class today and shared my feelings of her passing.”

 The Queen’s Platinum Jubilee celebrated her reign of 70 years.